Affeeq/Stock-Trader-App/README.md

 ### Database: Firebase

 ### Summary
 * This app is built from scratch using the idea from the VUE JS 2 - The Complete Guide Course on Udemy.
+Push into a new repo to clean up.

 ### Key things that I learned from this project
 * Vuex as a central store